-The Neighborhood Speed Watch Program is a public awareness program through which concerned citizens can take an active role in helping to change driver behavior on their neighborhood streets.
+The Neighborhood Speed Watch Program lets you take an active role in helping to change driver behavior in your neighborhood.

-The Greensboro Department of Transportation will loan a radar / display unit to citizens so they can monitor speeds along their street.
+The Greensboro Department of Transportation (GDOT) will loan a radar display unit to you so you can monitor speeds along your street.
 The unit displays the speed limit for the street and the travel speed of passing cars.
-As the participants record the speeds, they will get a true perception of what the travel speed is on their streets.
+You record the speeds as drivers go by, giving you an idea just how fast they are traveling.

 Often, drivers are unaware of their speed or of the impact their speed has on the residents they are passing.
-This type of real time awareness will encourage speeding motorists to slow down.
-Passing motorists will be left with the message that residents will not tolerate speeding in their neighborhood.
+This type of real-time awareness encourages speeding motorists to slow down.
+Passing motorists are left with the message that residents will not tolerate speeding in your neighborhood.

 Why Should I Get Involved?